Skip to main content

 if (addDataList.length > 0) {

-// Add parent table association to create data
+// Add parent table association to new data

 dataWithParent = addDataList.map((item) =>